kmieluu/Fisher-s-Iris-Data-Set---PandS-2019-Project/README.md

 ## Data Investigation

-Import required modules into Python did not come without any trouble.
+Import required modules into Python.
-Python would not let to import Seaborn.

 ![Modules](https://github.com/kmieluu/Fisher-s-Iris-Data-Set---PandS-2019-Project/blob/master/Images/modules.PNG)

-After that iris data set was imported into the system.
+Import Iris data set into python.

-First 10 rows of the data set looks as below:
+Check first 10 rows of the data set:

 ![Iris Data Set](https://github.com/kmieluu/Fisher-s-Iris-Data-Set---PandS-2019-Project/blob/master/Images/IrisTop10.PNG)

+Looking at length and width of all the data

 Class distribution.
 To better understand the data we can check how many examples of data per class there is.